elwiderman/shadystuffs/wp-content/plugins/wpc-coupon-listing/readme.txt

 4. Now when purchasing, the buyer can choose a coupon from the list

 == Changelog ==

+= 1.3.4 =
+* Fixed: Minor CSS/JS issues in the backend
+* Updated: Compatible with WP 6.8 & Woo 9.9

 = 1.3.3 =
 * Fixed: Error with the match function on PHP7